 Article VII - EFFECTIVE DATES AND AMENDMENTS TO BYLAWS

-The Bylaws became effective on January 31, 2003, and were amended on January 10, 2004, and January 26, 2015.
+The Bylaws became effective on January 31, 2003, and were amended on January 10, 2004, and January 26, 2015, and February 4, 2019.
 Amendments to the Bylaws are made by a two-thirds decision of the Board of Directors, and majority approval of the Club members.